 Public-private partnership aims to find forever families for longest-waiting youth

-Columbus, Ohio — The Dave Thomas Foundation for Adoption, a national nonprofit public charity, is proud to announce an expansion of its signature program, Wendy’s Wonderful Kids®, to find adoptive homes for children in Michigan’s foster care system.
+Columbus, Ohio — The Dave Thomas Foundation for Adoption, a national nonprofit public charity, is proud to announce an expansion of its signature program, Wendy’s Wonderful Kids®, to find permanent homes for children in Michigan’s foster care system.
 This unique public-private partnership between the Foundation and the state of Michigan will fund 37 adoption professionals to serve youth at highest risk of aging out of foster care, including teenagers, children with special needs and siblings.

 Orchards Children’s Services and Judson Center Child & Family Services employ adoption resource consultants who are being trained to implement the Foundation’s evidence-based, child-focused recruitment model.
 Including three positions already in place at Spaulding for Children and St. Vincent Catholic Charities, 22 Wendy’s Wonderful Kids adoption professionals are now working across the state, with plans to fill the remaining positions as soon as possible.